TWAV Leaderboard

 It starts with the attitude.
 John Howard is the owner of the winery and had originally planned to market the wines under his own name.
 One of his friends called him just another (expletive) megalomaniac and the name stuck.
 He says that the wine is designed “to be shared by friends of equivalent or even greater egos.”
 The wine, he says, pairs very well with delusional fantasies of wealth, power, and occasionally, omnipotence.

-The roadside sign beckons you to a winding road that through sweeping vineyards on gently rolling hills.
+The roadside sign beckons you to a winding road through sweeping vineyards on gently rolling hills.
 As we admired the sights we were startled by the occasional blast cannon that frightens away the birds – and perhaps US tourists.
-The winery sits on a 96-acre site on what some say is the highest spot on the Niagara Escarpment, the rocky geologic feature that gives the region its wonderful terroir.2010 Sep 04 123
+The winery sits on a 96-acre site on what some say is the highest spot on the Niagara Escarpment, the rocky geologic feature that gives the region its wonderful terroir.

 We proceeded to taste the 2008 Frank Cabernet (Cabernet Franc).
 This was a winner with a healthy dose of spice and black cherry.
 The 2007 Bigmouth Merlot provided a pop of cherry and smooth finish.
 The Merlot was the most noteworthy and is aged for 22 months in French Oak.